ropensci/taxize/README.md

 The functions in the package that hit a specific API have a prefix and suffix separated by an underscore.
 They follow the format of `service_whatitdoes`.
 For example, `gnr_resolve` uses the Global Names Resolver API to resolve species names.
 General functions in the package that don't hit a specific API don't have two words separated by an underscore, e.g., `classification`.

-You need API keys for Encyclopedia of Life (EOL), Tropicos, and Plantminer.
+You need API keys for Encyclopedia of Life (EOL), and Tropicos.

 ## SOAP